ElectricityAuthority/vSPD/README.md

 vSPD was most recently audited in August 2019 - see the audited vSPD codes and the auditor's certification on the [EMI vSPD page](https://www.emi.ea.govt.nz/Wholesale/Tools/vSPD).

 Throughout 2022, vSPD was extensively modified to accomodate the 1 November 2022 go-live of real-time pricing.
 Backward compatability with GDX files was broken with this change.

-Version 3.1.0, available on the [EMI vSPD page,](https://www.emi.ea.govt.nz/Wholesale/Tools/vSPD) is the last version of vSPD to work with GDX files pertaining to all days up to and including 31 October 2022.
-GDX files pertaining to trading day 1 November 2022 or later will require vSPD v4.0.0 (or later).
+Version 3.1.0, available on the [EMI vSPD page,](https://www.emi.ea.govt.nz/Wholesale/Tools/vSPD) is the last version of vSPD to work with [GDX files](https://www.emi.ea.govt.nz/Wholesale/Datasets/DispatchAndPricing/Pre1November2022Archive/GDX/) pertaining to all days up to and including 31 October 2022.

+Version 4.0.0, also available on the [EMI vSPD page,](https://www.emi.ea.govt.nz/Wholesale/Tools/vSPD) is the first version of vSPD to work with [GDX files](https://www.emi.ea.govt.nz/Wholesale/Datasets/DispatchAndPricing/Pre1November2022Archive/GDX/) pertaining to all days since
+1 November 2022.

+Both versions, v3.1.0 and v4.0.0, are also available from the [releases page](https://github.com/ElectricityAuthority/vSPD/releases) of this GitHub repository.

 Contact: emi@ea.govt.nz